hunteke/temoa/docs/source/Documentation.rst

 :math:`{FC}_{p \in P,t \in T,v \in V}`

 The :code:`CostFixed` parameter specifies the fixed cost associated with any process.
-Fixed costs are those that must be paid, regardless of the use of a facility.
+Fixed costs are those that must be paid, regardless of how much the process is utilized.
 For instance, if the model decides to build a nuclear power plant, even if it decides not utilize the plant, the model must pay the fixed costs.
-These are in addition to the loan, so once the loan is paid off, these costs are still incurred every year the process exists.
+These costs are in addition to the capital cost, so once the capital is paid off, these costs are still incurred every year the process exists.

 Temoa's default objective function assumes the modeler has specified this parameter in units of currency per unit capacity (:math:`\tfrac{CUR}{Unit